 Convertibles in particular have an additionally reinforced body in order to achieve the necessary rigidity even without a roof.
-Reinforcing tubes may be fitted at various positions in the vehicle including the A-pillar in order, together with the roll bars, to optimise the protected area if the vehicle overturns.
+For example, tubular reinforcements are installed in the A-pillar to ensure the protected space in the event of vehicle rollovers together with the protective bar.
 It may also be possible to open the convertible roof (which is usually a fabric roof) by conventional means or by pushing up the roof with a ram.